bauersebastian/p4_website_optimization/README.md

 - Activated browser caching on the server side
 - Acitvated gzip compression on the Nginx server
 - Optimized loading of the Google Fonts
+- Inlined critical css with the help of https://jonassebastianohlsson.com/criticalpathcssgenerator/

 With the above mentioned optimizations the page gets 90/100 points for mobile and 97/100 points on Google Page Speed Insights.